shotto42/invaders/README.md

-# Invaders Emulator

-Emulation of the Arcade Game Space Invaders
+# Emulation of the Arcade Game Space Invaders

 The Invaders Emulator runs the arcade machine ROMs on simulated Space Invaders hardware.